Recommended items for new Drone Owners

 1. Smart phone or tablet for viewing the video telemetry from the drone.

-The preferred devices are the Apple iPad mini 2 or 3.
-If you want to use a cell phone the iPhone 6+ is the best choice.
-(If you use an Apple product I recommend an authentic Apple Cable.
-Here is a list of compatible devices:
+The preferred devices are the Apple iPad mini 4 or the iPad Pro.
+If you want to use a cell phone the iPhone 7+ or newer is the best choice.
+If you use an Apple product I recommend an authentic Apple Cable.
+You’ll need hardware that can run iOS 9.0 or later and Android 4.4.0 or later.

 2. High Speed Micro SD Camera Card